USS Besugo: Third war patrol

 Joined by the submarines USS Hardhead (SS-365), USS Cobia (SS-245), and later USS Blackfin (SS-322), Besugo spent the next two weeks fruitlessly patrolling a scouting line south of the Cà Mau Peninsula.
 Finally, at 05:30 on 24 January 1945, she received a contact report from Blackfin.
 As Besugo closed the three Japanese ships (destroyer Shigure, the tanker Sarawak Maru, and a small minesweeper) Blackfin reported, her crew heard Blackfin send one torpedo into the tanker.
 Shortly thereafter, the Japanese escorts drove Besugo off with gunfire and depth charges.
 Twenty minutes later, Besugo tried approaching again and, despite sonar searches and a close depth-charge attack by the escorts, she fired six torpedoes at the tanker.
 The torpedo tracks attracted the attention of the escorts, and Besugo endured a furious pounding from the two escorts, who dropped a total of 22 depth charges over the next half hour.
 Later that afternoon, Besugo′s crew heard Japanese escorts drop another 32 depth charges.
 A postwar records review determined the tanker to have been damaged in the attack.

 A week later, Besugo discovered four Japanese antisubmarine warfare vessels conducting a sound sweep off Cape Laguan on the Malay Peninsula.
 After calling in Blackfin and Hardhead for help, Besugo crept under the right-flank ship and took up a firing position.
 At 02:27 on 2 February 1945, she fired four torpedoes at the right-center ship, and one of them hit and sank the frigate Coast Defense Vessel No. 144.
 Besugo easily evaded the ensuing counterattack and withdrew from the area.
-As no further contacts developed, she set a course for Australia on 5 February 1945, transited Lombok Strait on the 8 February, and moored alongside the submarine tender USS Euryale (AS-22) in the harbor at Fremantle on 15 February 1945.
+As no further contacts developed, she set a course for Australia on 5 February 1945, transited Lombok Strait on 8 February, and moored alongside the submarine tender USS Euryale (AS-22) in the harbor at Fremantle on 15 February 1945.